-Planners had hoped to re-
+Planners had honed to

-Downtown makeove
+Downtown makeover

-Design firm Moule & Polyzoides gathered community ideas last week to help shape a plan to remake Placentia's Old Town area, including plazas at both sides of the train tracks, more hones and more businesses.
+Design firm Moule & Polyzoides gathered community ideas last week to help shape a plan to remake Placentia's Old Town area, including plazas at both sides of the train tracks, more-businesses.
 See page 4 for more.